Kazuya Miyagawa, MD, PhD

 Shuai Mao, MD

-Shuai Mao is studying the functional abnormalities and altered gene expression patterns of smooth muscle cells differentiated from induced pluripotent stem cells.
-His goal is to investigate whether smooth muscle cells differentiated from pluripotent cells could serve as surrogates to test emerging therapies.
-He will compare smooth muscle cells differentiated from induced pluripotent stem cells with native pulmonary arterial smooth muscle cells from the same PAH patient.
-A second aim is to compare cells from patients with idiopathic or heritable pulmonary arterial hypertension with cells from healthy subjects (unused donor lungs) to determine whether the idiopathic and hereditary PAH cells share functional abnormalities and altered gene expression vs. controls.
+Shuai Mao studied the functional abnormalities and altered gene expression patterns of smooth muscle cells differentiated from induced pluripotent stem cells.
+His goal was to investigate whether smooth muscle cells differentiated from pluripotent cells could serve as surrogates to test emerging therapies.
+He compared smooth muscle cells differentiated from induced pluripotent stem cells with native pulmonary arterial smooth muscle cells from the same PAH patient.
+A second aim was to compare cells from patients with idiopathic or heritable pulmonary arterial hypertension with cells from healthy subjects (unused donor lungs) to determine whether the idiopathic and hereditary PAH cells share functional abnormalities and altered gene expression vs. controls.